jasoneflood/gdp12Hugo/docs/aws/content/0005_AccessControlsAndReports/index.en.md

 ---

-# 1. Access Controls in Guardium
+# 1. Access Controls in Guardium Data Protection
 Guardium Access Control doesn’t act like a traditional firewall or identity manager—instead, it monitors and enforces data access policies based on observed activity across databases and other data stores.

 ## 1.1 Core Capabilities